Forward Authentication

 The forward auth headers are disabled by default, because they can leak information, if you do not set up your internal environment carefully.
 You can enable the feature with

-# the headers below will be added to authenticated requests.
-These could
+# `true`, the headers below will be added to authenticated requests.

-# be used on legacy downstream applications, that don't support OIDC on
+# These could be used on legacy downstream applications, that don't

-# a lot of pitfalls out of the scope of Rauthy.
+# has a lot of pitfalls out of the scope of Rauthy.

 # default: false